xgmitt00-220814/Type1toUnicode/README.md

         "G34": "0022",
         "G35": "0023",
 ```
 The name-matching algorithm may fail to find a match if the full font name is too long.
 In the example above, notice there are two similar alternative names "ItcEras" and "ItcErasBlackTT".
-They belong to the same font family, but name GGCNKL+ItcErasBlackTT058.313 was so long that "ItcEras" wasn't sufficient to produce a match.
+They belong to the same font family, but we encountered font name GGCNKL+ItcErasBlackTT058.313 that was so long that "ItcEras" wasn't sufficient to produce a match.
 Thus we had to add "ItcErasBlackTT" to the list, too.
 Similar situation happened with IBMPCDOS font, we had to add it as "+IBMPCDOS0".
 Such situations are announced by "no matching mapping name found in JSON file -> skipping" messages in the (verbose) logs.

 Theoretically, the name-matching algorithm may also find wrong matches, i.e. choose wrong map section.
 We haven't encountered such occurence yet, but there is a possible workaround: sections that are at the top of the JSON file are searched first.
 So you could fix this by reordering and/or renaming sections within the file.